Rajic93/Auto-updater/README.md

 # Auto-updater

 Auto update module for .NET applications

+# Auto Update Library

 # Update Server

 Update server is used to generate *manifest.xml* file which is later used to compare application version and files.
+Paste update files to the *updates* directory and generate manifest file with the application.
 *Manifest.xml* has following structure:

 ```